Suvanch/ACM-Research-Coding-Challenge-S21/README.md

 The documentation of BioPython contained a tutorial on converting Genome files into different graphs to visualize the DNA features.
 The BioPython library also required the Python ReportLab Library to format and print the Circular genome map.

+ReportLab ia a robust open-source library for creating complex data-driven PDF documents.ReportLab was used to print the graph onto a PDF document.

+Use the package manager pip to install biopython and reportlab.

+pip install biopython
+pip install reportlab

 This was the tutorial I followed to create the Circular genome map.
-This is part of the Biopython Documentation.
+This is part of the Biopython Documentation. http://biopython.org/DIST/docs/tutorial/Tutorial.html#sec341

-http://biopython.org/DIST/docs/tutorial/Tutorial.html#sec341